AnwarSamir/FontAwesome/README.md

 		}
 	}
 ```
-# implemntation in your XML File
+# Implemntation in your XML File
 All you will do
 1- Instead of android TextView View you will replace it with
 - for **Solid Icons** [link to solid icons !](https://fontawesome.com/icons?d=gallery&s=solid)